TyranR/zabbix-domain-monitoring/README.md

 ## Project status

 This project is currently under active development.
 The core domain expiration monitoring and overview dashboard structure are available.
-Some optional features, such as domain age distribution and exact expiration date parsing, are planned or experimental.
+Some optional features, such as exact expiration date parsing, are planned.
+Domain age distribution is available but depends on WHOIS creation date parsing and may be inaccurate for some TLDs.

 ## Current limitations